Valentine’s Day Activities and Games

 In the Classroom or at Home

-- Crafts and Cards: Make handmade cards with heart shapes, glitter, and fun messages for friends or family.
+• Crafts and Cards: Create handmade cards featuring heart shapes, glitter, and fun messages for friends and family.

 Create Valentine’s Day Cards for Friends and Family!

 Are you in search of a range of engaging Valentine’s Day Cards?
-This resource includes 12 adorable cards in three formats (1/2-page and two 1/4-page formats).
-These coloring and writing cards are perfect for your Valentine writing and literacy centers for kindergarten & 1st grade activities!
+This resource includes 12 adorable cards in three formats: a 1/2-page format and two 1/4-page formats.
+These coloring and writing cards are perfect for your Valentine’s writing and literacy centers in kindergarten and 1st grade!

 Games to Play on Valentine’s Day